30 Ways to Use the Verb “Stand”

-Hi dear English learners!
-In today’s blog entry I’d like to look at 30 ways to use the verb stand, such as words that collocate with it, phrasal verbs and all kinds of idiomatic expressions like idioms, sayings and proverbs.
+Hello, English learners!
+In today’s blog entry, I’d like to explore 30 ways to use the verb’ stand, ‘ including collocations, phrasal verbs, and various idiomatic expressions, such as idioms, sayings, and proverbs.

 First, let’s define the verb stand.
 It has several meanings, but to mention a few: